Diervilla, Bush honeysuckle: planting, pruning and care

 Where to plant Diervilla?

-Diervillas are understorey bushes that tolerate dry soil and all aspects but prefer part-shade to shade, under a tree or near a building.
-They can easily establish between tree roots thanks to their suckering habit and low requirements.
+Diervillas are understorey bushes that tolerate dry soil and all exposures but prefer semi-shaded to shaded positions, beneath a tree or close to a building.
+They can easily establish between a tree’s roots thanks to their suckering character and low requirements.

-They tolerate all well-drained soils from fresh to dry, though not excessively calcareous.
-Their hardiness is excellent, around -25°C.
+They tolerate all fresh to dry, well-drained soils, though avoid soils with excessive lime.
+Their hardiness is excellent, down to around -25°C.

 When to plant?